Webismagic/Canaries/README.md

+# Analysis on species data (Canary islands)

-# Distances and web mapping
+Distances from shore, depth and web mapping

 ## Jupyter notebook on nbviewer.org